hhyyrylainen/GodotPckTool/README.md

 Command line usage
 ------------------

 For these you just need the GodotPckTool executable.
 Available from the releases page.
+Or see the end of this file for building instructions.

 Note: if you don't install it on Linux you need to either use the full path or put it in a folder and run it as `./godotpcktool` similarly to